AA FOR EDUCATION PROFESSIONALS

 Welcome to our online information service for education professionals.

-After smoking, alcoholism kills more people in theUK than any other drug.
+After smoking, alcoholism kills more in theUK than any other drug.
 One adult in 13 is dependant on drink, according to Government statistics.

 33,000 people die each year due to alcohol-related incidents or associated health problems.